puppetlabs/puppetdb_gc/README.md

 This module provides PuppetDB garbage collection of PostgreSQL data via cron.

+> This module is maintained by Puppet, but we have no plans for future feature development.
+We will keep it working with current versions of Puppet, but new feature development will come from community contributions.
+It does not qualify for Puppet Support plans.
+>
+> [tier:maintenance-mode]

 ## Usage

 Disable the internal garbage collection performed by the PuppetDB service via `gc-interval` on all of your PuppetDB nodes.